 - Special knowledge and skills of benefit to the IC or NIH (e.g., high programmatic demand at NIH for the medical specialty)

 In 2016, in order to more fully reflect the varied and vital roles that NIH physician-scientists have, such as providing highly specialized clinical care or leading complex patient-care teams to carry out complicated research trials, the IRP has created new position levels: Assistant Research Physician, Associate Research Physician, and Senior Research Physician (Career Development for Staff Clinicians at the NIH).
 The official NIH Intramural Professional Designation (IPD) will remain "Staff Clinician."
-All Staff Clinicians must have one of these three titles and a documented agreement with their IC on file (see Staff Clinician Agreement Template).
+All full-time Staff Clinicians must have one of these three titles and a documented agreement with their IC on file (see Staff Clinician Agreement Template).
 For Assistant Research Physicians, please submit the individual agreements under the heading below in bold.
-The title of Assistant Research Physician must be given by the IC to all Staff Clinicians unless they are approved for Associate Research Physician or Senior Research Physician centrally at OIR.
+The title of Assistant Research Physician must be given by the IC to all full-time Staff Clinicians unless they are approved for Associate Research Physician or Senior Research Physician centrally at OIR.
 The title of Associate Research Physician and Senior Research Physician must be approved centrally at OIR by the DDICR (see below under Check Sheets for the required documents for nominations, including templates, CV guidance, and evaluation criteria used).
 Then use the link provided to submit all the required documents for the nomination package.
 Only appropriately OIR-sanctioned Associate Research Physicians and Senior Research Physicians may be considered for the role of PI in a CRADA (use the Clearance for Designation of a NIH Associate Research Physician or Senior Research Physician as NIH Principal Investigator for Cooperative Research and Development Agreement).

 A Staff Clinician (1 and 2) is a Full-Time Equivalent Employment (FTE) position.